 (Pain in Ball of Foot)

-Images may need to be taken of your foot.
-This can be done with x-ray.
+Images may need to be taken of the foot.
+This can be done with x-rays.

 American Orthopaedic Foot and Ankle Society

 Forefoot pain (metatarsalgia).
 American Orthopaedic Foot and Ankle Society—FootCareMD website.
 Available at: https://www.footcaremd.org/conditions-treatments/toes/forefoot-pain-metatarsalgia.
 Accessed July 30, 2020.

 Pain in the ball of the foot (metatarsalgia).
 Merck Manual Professional Version website.
 Available at:

 Last reviewed March 2020 by EBSCO Medical Review Board Laura Lei-Rivera, PT, DPT

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.